snkas/basic-sim/doc/future_work.md

 The backlog of additional work that can be done on the `basic-sim` module:

-* Add test for ECN marking for the simple_red queueing discipline
 * Upgrade to latest ns-3
 * Make all variable and function naming consistent, along with whitespace conventions, in accordance with the ns-3 code style guide